nativejdb/nativejdb/DEVELOPMENT.md

 - Run the following command via a terminal to deploy docker container running NativeJDB server to start debugging:

-For existing example application (Hello), run this:
+For an already pre-built native image using [`nativejdbExamples`](https://github.com/nativejdb/nativejdbExamples) (like Hello), run this:
 ```
-make nativejdb
+make nativejdb CLASSNAME=Hello
 ```

-For any other application, pass the class name as input arg to make target:
+For any other application that has your own pre-built native executable and debug sources, add the executable and debug sources to [/apps](./apps) directory and then pass the following input args to make target:

 ```
-make nativejdb CLASSNAME=****
+make nativejdb CLASSNAME={nameofjarfile} NATIVEEXEC=apps/{nameofnativeexec} NATIVESRC=apps/{directorynameofdebugsources}
 ```

 - Run the following command via a terminal to ssh into docker container: